-This supervised practicum will be conducted in the teacher's own classroom during the school term.
-It will provide teachers an opportunity to apply the theoretical knowledge of EDN 510 in their own classroom using research design.
-Teachers will be expected to use the practicum to hone their skills and practices in responding to students' learning needs.
-As part of this practicum, teachers are expected to complete a culminating practicum project.
+This supervised practicum will be conducted in the student's own practice.
+It will provide students an opportunity to apply the theoretical knowledge of EDN 510 in their own practice using research design.
+Students will be expected to use the practicum to hone their skills and practices in responding to students' learning needs.
+As part of this practicum, students are expected to complete a culminating practicum project.
 Pass/Unsatisfactory grading.
 Prerequisites: EDN 510.

-EDN 520 | Strategies and Techniques for Effective Teaching/Coaching | 3 credits This course challenges teachers to analyze their own current repertoire of instructional practices and other proven and promising instructional strategies for effectiveness in advancing student learning.
-Strategies including but not limited to differentiated instruction, 21st century learning skills, and project based learning might be examined as well as research based pedagogical strategies for the general classroom and specific to content areas.
-Strategies engaging learners in higher order critical/creative thinking and collaborative problem solving will be emphasized along with making discipline specific and interdisciplinary content knowledge accessible and meaningful to all students.
-By the end of the course, teachers will have identified an "Effective Teaching Strategies" project to plan and implement in their own classroom while enrolled in EDN 521.
+EDN 520 | Strategies and Techniques for Effective Teaching/Coaching | 3 credits This course challenges teachers/coaches to analyze their own current repertoire of instructional practices and other proven and promising instructional strategies for effectiveness in advancing student learning.
+By the end of the course, students will have identified an "Effective Teaching/Coaching Strategies" project to plan and implement in their own practice.
 Prerequisites: EDN 500.